 By campus mail: Center for conferences/250 CEF (printable form)

 Questions: email firstname.lastname@example.org

-Tuition: $3,475/participant (capped at 40); split equally among the college, department and OVPR
+Tuition: $3,475/participant (enrollment capped at 30); split equally among the college, department and OVPRED

 To write and submit the best application of which s/he is capable

 To better understand the dynamics and psychology of the review process